The university offers several types of paid time off in addition to holiday observances in which university operations are largely closed.

 |Type of Leave||Available for Use During Probationary Period|

-The Family and Medical Leave Act (FMLA) is a federal law that provides employees the right to take a leave of absence for family, medical reasons, and leave for military families while maintaining job protection.
-Eligible employees may take up to 12 weeks of leave in a 12-month period for one or more personal or family health reasons, such as serious illness, or birth and adoption.
+The Family and Medical Leave Act (FMLA) is a federal law providing employees the right to take a leave of absence for family reasons, medical reasons or for military families while maintaining job protection.
+FMLA provides job protection but is not a paid leave program.

 If needed, staff may also request a leave of absence without pay in instances of prolonged illness or injury, when the requirements of the department permit or for any other exceptional personal or institutional reason.
 This type of leave may be granted only after all appropriate accumulated leave has been used.

 Additional information, including eligibility, approvals and procedure are outlined in UM System HR Policy Manual HR-408 Leaves of Absence and the corresponding HR-408 Leaves of Absence Q&As.
 Requests can be initialized by completing form UM 108, Request for Leave of Absence (PDF).

 Certain types of work at the university are conducted seasonally, with workloads that ebb and flow significantly throughout the calendar year.
 In these cases, a seasonal leave of absence may be implemented during the ‘off-season’ when there is not enough work to go around.
 These leaves of absence may be full or partial depending on department needs but are not considered a break in service.